hirsch88/generator-hirsch/README.md

 	Adds a new module to your project and also the karma tests

+- `yo hirsch:view myNewView`

+  Adds a new view template and a controller in the view directory of the chosen module

 - `yo hirsch:service myService`

 	Adds a new service to the chosen module of your project and also some karma tests